deepagents as an “agent harness”. It is the same core tool calling loop as other agent frameworks, but with built-in tools and capabilities.

 Large tool result eviction

-- When exceeded, writes the result to a file instead
+tool_token_limit_before_evict) - When exceeded, writes the result using the configured backend

-- Replaces the tool result with a concise reference to the file
+- Replaces the tool result with a truncated preview and file reference

-- Agent can later read the file if needed
+- Agent can read the full result from the file system as needed

 Pluggable storage backends